 When will Android Q be released?

-The last time Google announced a new version of Android OS earlier than August 6 was back in 2012 with respect to Android Jelly Bean.
+The last time Google announced a new version of Android OS earlier than August 6th was back in 2012 with respect to Android Jelly Bean.
 With Android Q, we don’t expect the search giant to relent on its approach to releasing the next version of its OS as early as possible, as seen in the official timeline below.

 Which dessert will Google pick for Android Q?

-Now that Android 9 P is officially called Android Pie, the question that’s on many enthusiasts’ minds is what dessert Google will pick for its next version of Android, Q. Honestly, there aren’t so many names that Google can pick from because, letter Q. The likes of Quesadilla, Quiche, and Quinoa are already emerging as fan favorites, but Google also has other options like Quail, Quesito, Qurabiya, Quaker Oats, Quenelle, Quinoa Pudding, and so on.
+Now that Android Q DP1 is here, the question that’s on many enthusiasts’ minds is what dessert Google will pick for its next greatest version of Android.
+Honestly, there aren’t so many names that Google can pick from because, letter Q. The likes of Quesadilla, Quiche, and Quinoa are already emerging as fan favorites, but Google also has other options like Quail, Quesito, Qurabiya, Quaker Oats, Quenelle, Quinoa Pudding, and so on.

-In short, let the guessing games begin for at the moment, what we know is what you know.
+In short, let the guessing games begin, after all, right now what we know is what you know.

 Will my device receive Android Q?